 If it’s been a long time since you attended a summer wedding, you’re probably feeling stressed about what to wear.
 What color dress should you buy, should it be a solid or print, long or short, what style?
 The questions go on and on.

 To find your answer, look for clues in the place of the wedding/reception.
-A formal church wedding in the city followed by a large, swanky reception posh hotel calls for a very different dress than what you’d wear to a small, low-key ceremony outside in the country followed by a reception at the old mill wedding hall.
+A formal church wedding in the city followed by a large, swanky reception at a posh hotel calls for a very different dress than what you’d wear to a small, low-key ceremony outside in the country followed by a reception at the old mill wedding hall.

 With weddings all over the place these days, it’s hard to decipher the dress code.
 So, here are three popular wedding settings, and the summer wedding guest dresses that would look lovely at each.